kashishgidwani/Startup-Success-Predictor/README.md

-# Startup Success Blueprint Dashboard
+# Startup Success Predictor Dashboard

 A Streamlit dashboard for analyzing startup success factors and metrics.